kuiperr005/rkmd-custom-post-type-bautagebuch/README.md

 e.g.

-1. Upload `rkmd-custom-post-types.php` to the `/wp-content/plugins/` directory
+1. Upload `rkmd-custom-post-type-bautagebuch.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress